jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 Before continuing, make sure that you have sqlite3 installed.
 When sqlite3 is not installed, you can install it under Debian based systems with `apt install sqlite3`.
 After that do the following commands/SQL query:
+*You can find a list of default Paths [here](https://jellyfin.org/docs/general/administration/configuration#configuration-directory)*

 ```bash
 sqlite3 /PATH/TO/JELLYFIN/DB/jellyfin.db